HactarCE/NDCell/docs/custom-rules/spec/types.rst

 Variability
 -----------

-In compiled code, such as the transition function, only :data:`Integer`, :data:`Cell`, :data:`Tag`, :data:`Vector`, :data:`Array`, and :data:`CellSet` values may vary.
+In compiled code, such as the transition function, only :data:`Integer`, :data:`Cell`, :data:`Tag`, :data:`Vector`, :data:`CellArray`, and :data:`CellSet` values may vary.
 All other values must be constant in compiled code.

 The length of a :data:`Vector` value must be constant in compiled code.
-The size and shape of an :data:`Array` value also must be constant in compiled code.
+The size and shape of a :data:`CellArray` value also must be constant in compiled code.

 None of these restrictions apply during initialization, such as in ``@init`` blocks.